 Epaderm for Eczema

-3-in-1 Epaderm Ointment can be used directly on the skin, in the bath or as a skin cleanser and is the no.1 prescribed emollient ointment in the UK.
+3-in-1 Epaderm Ointment can be used directly on the skin, in the bath or as a skin cleanser.
 It is suitable for eczema and night-time use for prolonged moisturisation.

 Epaderm Cream is a 2-in-1 emollient and cleanser clinically proven to effectively relieve the symptoms of dry skin, including hydration and smoothness, after just two weeks.
 Its light, non-greasy formulation is suitable for less severely affected areas and daytime use.